-- 106. Audit the use of overtime in their district. - 107.
-Review and sign, as appropriate, all incident reports and overtime slips, and forward them to the District Commander. - 108.
-When necessary, establish minor rules and regulations for personnel under their supervision, consistent with the policies and procedures of the department. - 109.
-Adhere to fiscally sound practices by spending money on resources that efficiently reduce crime and are within the bounds of allocated budgets. - 110.
-Conduct random roll call inspections to ensure that the district is in compliance with all policies regarding uniforms and equipment. - 111.
+- 109. Audit the use of overtime in their district. - 110.
+Review and sign, as appropriate, all incident reports and overtime slips, and forward them to the District Commander. - 111.
+When necessary, establish minor rules and regulations for personnel under their supervision, consistent with the policies and procedures of the department. - 112.
+Adhere to fiscally sound practices by spending money on resources that efficiently reduce crime and are within the bounds of allocated budgets. - 113.
+Conduct random roll call inspections to ensure that the district is in compliance with all policies regarding uniforms and equipment. - 114.
 Supervise and audit all police operations within their respective area of responsibility, twenty-four (24) hours per day, unless granted leave by their commander.
-Executive Officers shall organize and direct their commands for the efficient operation of all police services within their area of responsibility. - 112.
-Work closely with the Shift Commander(s) of DDU/DAT to make district command aware of any investigative updates, and ensure that information is shared with patrol shifts for deployment additions or modifications.
+Executive Officers shall organize and direct their commands for the efficient operation of all police services within their area of responsibility. - 115.
+Work closely with the Shift Commander(s) of DDU/DAT to make district command aware of any investigative updates, and ensure that information is shared with patrol shifts for deployment additions or modifications. - 116.
+Inspect all micro-zones and ensure that deployments are executed as instructed. - 117.
+Regulate command structure such that, at all times during their absence, and to the extent possible, their command is under the direction of an officer no lower in rank than lieutenant. - 118.
+Manage other patrol districts as needed or instructed.